 This is it, I've found THE rose fragrance I never knew I was looking for.
-It's a rose that is spicy and dark, and with it comes fruity patchouli and soft musk, and the little bit of oud to give it weight.
+It's a rose that is spicy and dark, and with it comes fruity berries and soft musk, and the little bit of woody patchouli to give it weight.
 Beautiful, expensive, with a sillage of about arm's length, and about 12 hours wear, for me.
+Don't overspray.
 I don't think I want to be without this fragrance, ever.

 What a shock!
 I have always absolutely hated rose scented fragrances.
 This one has wholeheartedly won me over.
 It is an intense rose fragrance that doesn't smell like somebody's grandmother.
 Long lasting.
 Wonderful whiff of fresh berries add to the allure of this fragrance.
 The body creme is just to die for because it is sinfully rich and fragranced with that wonderful Turkish rose scent.
 In fact, the body butter is so fragrantly concentrated that you really don't need to combine it with the edp.
 OMG, this could end up being my holy grail!!
 Sophisticated and so decadent.
 Expensive is an understatement.
 Body butter retails for $200; fragrance even more.